 While Apollos was at Corinth, Paul took the road through the interior and arrived at Ephesus.
 There he found some disciples and asked them, “Did you receive the Holy Spirit when you believed?”

 They answered, “No, we have not even heard that there is a Holy Spirit.”

 So Paul asked, “Then what baptism did you receive?”

 Paul said, “John’s baptism was a baptism of repentance.
 He told the people to believe in the one coming after him, that is, in Jesus.”
 On hearing this, they were baptized in the name of the Lord Jesus.
 (See Acts 19:1-6)

-The legalist’s fleshy senses will start to explode like Pop Rocks at reading this–but hold your horses for a minute.
+The legalist’s sinful senses will start to explode like Pop Rocks at reading this–but hold your horses for a minute.
 Let’s break this down.
-These people, whom Paul just encountered, were still believing according to the old covenant.
+These people, whom Paul just encountered, were still believing according to the Old Covenant.
 John the Baptist’s ministry was built on Mosaic Law and that’s all they had ever heard of.